Sodel-the-Vociferous/baremetal-lisp/README.md

 programming the interpreter, I worked off of the Common Lisp hyper-spec.
 (That's right: I was gunning for a fully ANSI-compliant Common Lisp interpreter.)

-This project was my second kernel, and my second non-trivial project in C. It's a bit of a tangly mess.

 Compared to the other stuff I've been digging up lately, this is a comparatively recent project.
 I stopped working on it after January of